All Episodes

 I can never remember his name.

-The guy that's right, Ned Lamont, who um, you know, I mean, this guy is he just he's just a whiner and a complainer, and that's who they uh are putting all their marbles behind.
+The guy, that's right, Ned Lamont, who, you know, I mean, this guy is, he just, he's just a whiner and a complainer, and that's who they are putting all their marbles behind.

-Uh and a lot of conventional wisdom is that it's not gonna be the runaway for Lamont that uh the polls indicated and uh just as recently as a week ago and yesterday, the last poll before the election uh showed Lieberman down six, but with the momentum headed his way.
+And just as recently as a week ago and yesterday, the last poll before the election showed Lieberman down six, but with the momentum headed his way.

-And uh there is hand wringing in the Democratic Party out there over uh whatever the outcome is will mean for the future of the uh of the but don't you know I H.R. just said I thought Lanny was gonna cry.
+And there is hand-wringing in the Democratic Party out there over whatever the outcome is will mean for the future of the HR just said, I thought Lanny was going to cry.

-Lanny Davis, you mean in the uh in the uh uh Wall Street Journal.
+Lanny Davis, you mean, in the Wall Street Journal?

-I wasn't gonna bring this up until you you mentioned this.
+I wasn't going to bring this up until you mentioned this because I'm getting so many people.

 Look what Lanny Davis wrote.

-I think, ladies and gentlemen, uh proof uh sorry, poof in Lanny Davis's lingo poof, uh, that I am needed here to explain things to you is illustrated by your response to this Lanny Davis piece.
+I think, ladies and gentlemen, proof, sorry, poof in Lanny Davis's lingo, poof, that I am needed here to explain things to you is illustrated by your response to this Lanny Davis piece.

 Everybody's focusing on the fact that Lanny Davis is criticizing the blogs and the participants on the blogs and a bunch of leftists for being a bunch of haters.